Azure-Samples/iot-edge-watchdog/README.md

 over a tumbling window, for a specific IoT Hub Device ID, to alert when a device has not sent a ping within a set period.
 These empty tumbling window alerts can then allow the cloud-side solution to generate dashboard alerts, or adjust solution behavior, such as preventing device deployments if the network connect appears unstable.

+### Environment settings and use/development

+There are four settings to configure for the IoT HuB listener.
+These are in the `local.settings.json.temp` file.
+After changing the settings, remove the `.temp` extension.

+First set the IoT Hub Connection string, then the IoT Hub Event Hub Endpoint Connection String.
+This second string is what triggers the IoT Hub Listener and where it pulls the message data from.
+The Event Hub Endpoint is where the processed data gets sent and which enables Azure Time Series Insight or another service to access the processed message.
+Finally, AzureWebJobsStorage is a required backing store for Azure Functions.
+This can be a local Azure Storage Emulator with the setting `UseDevelopmentStorage=true`.

+`IoTHubEventHubEndpointConnectionString`
+`IoTHubConnectionString`
+`EventHubEndpointConnectionString`
+`AzureWebJobsStorage`

 ### HeartMessage